-- 2.6 Sefton has 22 miles of coast stretching the length of the borough and containing a number of internationally important nature reserves and the most extensive dunes in England.
+- 2.6 Sefton has 22 miles of coast stretching the length of the borough and containing a number of internationally important nature sites reserves and the most extensive dunes in England.
 The coast is an important part of the Borough's outstanding natural environment which helps to make Sefton distinctive and is valued by residents, businesses and visitors alike.
-Most of our coast has been designated a Special Area of Conservation under the European Union Habitats Directive, a Special Protection Area under the EU Birds Directive and a Ramsar Site under the Ramsar Convention.
-The Borough is home to three national and four local nature reserves, and four Sites of Special Scientific Interest. - 2.7 Other important green infrastructure in Sefton includes public open space, water bodies and trees, especially urban trees.
+Most of our coast has been designated a Special Area of Conservation (SAC) under the Habitats Regulations European Union Habitats Directive a Special Protection Area under the EU Birds Directive and a Ramsar Site under the Ramsar Convention.
+The Borough is home to six international sites, two Ramsar sites and three Special Protection Areas (which constitute the SAC); 11 national sites comprising four Sites of Special Scientific Interest, three National Nature Reserves and 3 Local Nature Reserves; 56 Local Wildlife Sites and 12 Local Geological Sites. three national and four local nature reserves, and four Sites of Special Scientific Interest. - 2.7 Other important green infrastructure in Sefton includes public open space, water bodies and trees, especially urban trees.
 Over £9m investment in Sefton has been secured through the Borough's trees and greenspace policy, in order to mitigate the impact of development and improve local environments.
 Away from the coastal area, there are few areas of woodland, apart from recently planted community woodlands.
 There are more than 150 parks, playing fields and sports pitches and other public open spaces. - 2.8 Sefton has a large amount of high quality agricultural land.
-Around 30% of Sefton's agricultural land is classified as grade 1, grade 2 and grade 3a ('best and most versatile' agricultural land), together forming less than 1% of England's best and most versatile agricultural land. - 2.9 The Leeds and Liverpool Canal passes through Maghull, Netherton and Bootle before continuing to Liverpool.
+Around 30% of Sefton's agricultural land is classified as grade 1, grade 2 and grade 3a ('best and most versatile' agricultural land), together forming less than 1% of England's best and most versatile agricultural land. - 2.9 The Leeds and Liverpool Canal passes through Lydiate, Maghull, Netherton and Bootle before continuing to Liverpool.
 It is already very well used for recreation by local communities.
-The Canal offers great potential to be used more intensively for tourism, subject to this being compatible with the location of much of the canal in Sefton's Green Belt. - 2.10 Sefton also has a rich built heritage, with over 500 Listed Buildings, 25 Conservation Areas, five registered Parks and Gardens and 13 Scheduled Ancient Monuments.
+The Canal offers great potential to be used more intensively for tourism and ecology, subject to this being compatible with the location of much of the canal in Sefton's Green Belt.

+- 2.10 Sefton also has a rich built heritage, with over 500 Listed Buildings, 25 Conservation Areas, five registered Parks and Gardens and 13 Scheduled Ancient Monuments.
 Listed Buildings range from country estates to fisherman's cottages.
-Though there is a concentration of heritage assets in some areas, such as Southport town centre and Little Crosby, they are distributed throughout Sefton and contribute to the value, attractiveness and distinctiveness of their local areas.

-- 2.11 Much of Sefton is flat and low-lying, which makes it potentially vulnerable to flooding from a variety of sources.
+Though there is a concentration of heritage assets in some areas, such as Southport town centre and Little Crosby, they are distributed throughout Sefton and contribute to the value, attractiveness and distinctiveness of their local areas. - 2.11 Much of Sefton is flat and low-lying, which makes it potentially vulnerable to flooding from a variety of sources.
 Over 40,000 properties are at risk of surface water flooding.
 This risk of flooding is likely to increase with climate change. - 2.12 Bootle's industrial past has left large tracts of contaminated and derelict land in areas that have low land values.
-This legacy requires investment to remediate vacant sites, overcome constraints and make them suitable for new development. - 2.13 Parts of Sefton have poor air quality which can contribute to respiratory problems.
+This legacy requires investment to remediate vacant sites, overcome constraints and make them suitable for new development.
+Significant investment and redevelopment has already taken place, particularly associated with the former Housing Market Renewal initiative and other former industrial sites. - 2.13 Parts of Sefton have poor air quality which can contribute to respiratory problems.
 The Council has declared five air quality management areas, for which action plans are required to reduce resident exposure.
 The main concern is Nitrogen Dioxide and fine particulate emissions from road traffic.